WeblateOrg/weblate/docs/admin/projects.rst

 ``{{ url }}``
     Translation URL
 ``{{ stats }}``
-    Translation stats, this has futher attributes, see below for examples.
+    Translation stats, this has further attributes, see below for examples.
 ``{{ stats.all }}``
     Total strings count
 ``{{ stats.fuzzy }}``